vLeov/php-chess/docs/read-moves.md

 Sicilian Defense.
 (2023, July 2).
 In Wikipedia. [https://en.wikipedia.org/wiki/Sicilian_Defence](https://en.wikipedia.org/wiki/Sicilian_Defence)

-Then all you need is a RAV reader.

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/php-chess/main/docs/read-moves_01.png)
 Figure 1.
-The response received from PHP Chess can be displayed as an HTML table.
+The Open Sicilian explained with the help of comments and variations.

-The RAV reader shown in Figure 1 displays the variation levels in different shades of gray.
+The RAV reader in Figure 1 displays the variation levels in different shades of gray.
 It is a 2D scrollable HTML table where the main line is shown in a white background color.
-The deeper the level, the darker the background color is displayed.
+The deeper the level, the darker the background color.

-Similarly as with Chess\Play\SanPlay and Chess\Play\LanPlay, [Chess\Play\RavPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/RavPlayTest.php) allows to play a RAV movetext.
-The most important method in this class is the `getFen()` method.
-This method retrieves the FEN history of a RAV movetext to be displayed for reading purposes as shown in Figure 1.
+[Chess\Play\RavPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/RavPlayTest.php) allows to play a RAV movetext.

 ```php
 use Chess\Play\RavPlay;